tgirke/rcf/rates.md

 ## Department cluster membership with owned computing nodes

-This option addresses needs of departments where PI-based membership is not practical, _e.g._ provide cluster access to large number of numbers of undergraduate students in classes.
-Under this model a department can purchase computer nodes that will be administered similarly as described obove under the _Ownership Model_.
-Due to the large number of users administered under departments the CPU quota per user will be reduced compared to the PI-based model.
+This option addresses the need of some departments where PI-based membership is not practical, _e.g._ provide cluster access to large number of number of undergraduate students in classes.
+Under this model a department purchases computer nodes that will be administered similarly as described above under the _Ownership model_.
+Due to the large number of users administered under a department, the CPU quota per user will be reduced compared to the PI-based model.